roboseb/pokemetrics/README.md

     Styling, mobile layout, and fix the issues when hosted on github.
 That's what I've got left I think.
 Now that I'll be doing four hours of work per day it should be done pretty quick.
 Then the promotion and the video.

+November 21st, 2023

+    Hung out my grandma for a while today, so I probably won't end up doing the full 5 hours of work, but I'll try to do about two I think.
+Maybe enough time to get this button working and start the mobile layout.

+    For some reason this pokemon details box will not flex to fill container while also not growing it.
+I think I will limit the size of the pokedex tomorrow and see if that help.

 --To-Do--

 DONE-basic inputs